This article was updated on October 9, 2023, to reflect Version 8 (released August 2022).

 Upon receiving the self-attestation task, a supplier will need to review each requirement and select from the following possible answers: Compliant, Does Not Apply, Local Legal Conflict, or Contractual Conflict.

 Compliant and Does Not Apply are the two most common answers.
 If a supplier selects Does Not Apply as a response, the supplier will need to add an explanation for why the requirement does not apply.
-For example, a requirement that does not apply for many suppliers is requirement 51, which relates to processing credit card transactions on Microsoft’s behalf.
-A response of Does Not Apply will prompt a response such as “Supplier does not process credit card transactions on Microsoft’s behalf.”
+For example, a requirement that does not apply for any suppliers is requirement 50, which relates to anonymizing personal data used in a test of development environment.
+A response of Does Not Apply will prompt a response such as “Supplier does not utilize personal data in a test or development environment in our work for Microsoft.”
 Upon completing the task, the supplier will submit their responses.

 The SSPA team will then review the submission from the supplier.
 This review will focus on any responses that are other than Compliant.
 Reviewers check engagement activity associated with a supplier account to validate the selection of Does Not Apply.
 The SSPA team may ask for clarification of one or more selections.
 As such, it is important for suppliers to be detailed in their explanations.
 “Local Legal Conflict” and “Contract Conflict” are only accepted if the supporting references are provided and the conflict is clear.